Diamond and Silk: Hardaway's death

 On January 8, 2023, Hardaway died at her home in North Carolina.
 Her death was announced by Trump on Truth Social.
 She was hospitalized with an unspecified illness in November 2022 before briefly returning to their Newsmax show in December, where she said that the illness was not COVID-19.
 Richardson took to Twitter afterwards to condemn public figures who were suggesting Hardaway died from COVID, and threatened to sue if they did not retract their statements.
-Following Hardaway’s death, Richardson and other right-wing pundits began promoting conspiracy theories alleging that Hardaway was either murdered or fell victim to vaccine shedding, possibly as part of a depopulation agenda.
+Following Hardaway's death, Richardson and other right-wing pundits began promoting conspiracy theories alleging that Hardaway was either murdered or fell victim to vaccine shedding, possibly as part of a depopulation agenda.
 She later claimed her sister died as a result of a bioweapon being sprayed into the air.
 However, a death certificate obtained by the Associated Press states that she died from heart disease linked to chronic high blood pressure.

-Richardson said that the show would continue and would keep the same name, because her sister was still "here in spirit".
+Richardson said that the show would continue and keep the same name, because her sister was still "here in spirit".
 She told fans that "Diamond cannot be replaced" and they should not send in audition tapes or suggestions for a new co-host.
-She compared her sister to Colonel Sanders, saying that Kentucky Fried Chicken continued operating under the same name after his death and so would the show.
+She compared her sister to Colonel Sanders, saying that KFC continued operating under the same name after his death and so would the show.